Freshmen year at college is exciting but also a bit of scary transition it life.

 The LAST thing you want is to have your electronics burnt out by a lightning storm!

-One of the things you need in college is a surge protector, a wise investment.
+Another one of the things for college you’ll want is a surge protector (a wise investment).
 Power outages happen more often than you might think.

 You don’t need a storm for the power to go out and if your laptop is plugged into the wall, you could lose it all in a flash.

-Is that they are cheap – much cheaper than replacing a computer.
+Is that they’re cheap – much cheaper than replacing a computer.
 Get a nice 2 pack here and make sure you roommate has one, too.